The Millennial’s Guide to Moving Day

-Whether you're moving into a teeny city studio or a massive country estate, holding onto junk will make your move more difficult.
-You can take your unwanted clothes to places that recycle textiles (like H&M!), or take all your unwanted belongings to Goodwill, the Salvation Army, women's shelters, or other nonprofit organizations.
+Whether you’re moving into a teeny city studio or a massive country estate, holding onto junk will make your move more difficult.
+You can take your unwanted clothes to places that recycle textiles (like H&M!), or donate all your unwanted clothing to Goodwill, the Salvation Army, women’s shelters, or other nonprofit organizations.
+And here are some places that pickup furniture donations.
 Many of these organizations offer tax write-offs, so donating is good for your move, your soul, AND your tax return!

 If you can fit your belongings into a full sized SUV (looking at you, New Yorkers), Uber is a convenient and inexpensive way to move.
 But keep in mind that Uber is a car service, not a moving truck on demand service!
 Call your driver before they arrive, and make sure that they’re comfortable carrying your Ikea furniture across town.
 The last thing you want is a driver making a fuss over putting the seats down or scuffing their Escalade’s interior.
 Don’t forget to tip extra!

 Unless you majored in finance, you’re probably living on a budget.
 To avoid heading to the local cafe the morning after your move, stock up on some simple breakfast food the day you move in.
 When you wake up to a box of gluten free cereal and almond milk, your stomach will be like: